Contents

 - How to Cite this Page

-- 1. National Inquiry into Missing and Murdered Indigenous Women and Girls — “Reclaiming Power and Place”
+- Reading 1: National Inquiry into Missing and Murdered Indigenous Women and Girls — “Reclaiming Power and Place”

-- 3. Peggy McIntosh — “White Privilege: Unpacking the Invisible Knapsack”
+- Reading 3: Peggy McIntosh — “White Privilege: Unpacking the Invisible Knapsack”

 - Links to the Material